Ender X4

 Next, I modeled the mounts for the two PSUs and the power switch.
 I found that arranging the PSUs on their sides wastes the least amount of space, and simplifies the mounting hardware.

 To mount the 3 control boards, I have them arranged in a rack, with each stacked on top of each other.
+It’s in a rack like this because it’s the easiest to design and 3d print a mount for, even if the wiring will probably be messier.
 This rack attaches to the 4040 extrusion on the base of the printer.
 I’m a bit concerned that there won’t be enough airflow across the control boards, but I’ll have to wait until this is actually built to see if that will be a problem.

 I also quickly made a bracket for the Raspberry Pi 3.
 I used an RPi 3 instead of a newer model mainly because I already have one lying around.
 The other reason is that it’s significantly cheaper ($20 used) and I don’t need more processing power anyways.
 This bracket, just like the control board rack, attaches to an extrusion on the base.